greed2411/tokyo/README.md

 This is my first attempt on Clojure to have a REST API which when uploaded a file, identifies it's `mime-type`, `extension` and `text` if present inside the file and returns information as JSON.
 This works for several type of files.
 Including the ones which require OCR, thanks to Tesseract.
 Complete [list](https://tika.apache.org/0.9/formats.html) of supported file formats by Tika.

-Uses [ring](https://github.com/ring-clojure/ring) for Clojure HTTP server abstraction, [jetty](https://www.eclipse.org/jetty/) for actual HTTP server, [pantomime](https://github.com/michaelklishin/pantomime) for a clojure abstraction over [Apache Tika](https://tika.apache.org/) .
+Uses [ring](https://github.com/ring-clojure/ring) for Clojure HTTP server abstraction, [jetty](https://www.eclipse.org/jetty/) for actual HTTP server, [pantomime](https://github.com/michaelklishin/pantomime) for a clojure abstraction over [Apache Tika](https://tika.apache.org/) also optionally served using [traefik](https://containo.us/traefik/)

 ## Installation